What are the bearers of truth? There are three main

 a construction a sentence like this sentence is true will remain

 ungrounded, and in this way paradox can be avoided.
-But --as

-still has strong affinities with the idea that what is wrong
+groundedness still has strong affinities with the idea that what is wrong

 with paradoxical sentences is a sort of vicious self-dependence.

-A serious objection against the whole intuitive idea of
+A serious objection against the whole intuitive idea of groundedness is

-because it makes use of a normative concept, namely the concept
+normative concept, namely the

-appeal to normative notions and the evaluative meanings
+notions and the evaluative meanings of words.)

-is true and ought not to tell something which is false.
+because one may tell something that is true and ought not to tell

 Therefore, it follows from the truth of both water is transparent